trallard/BAD_days/README.md

 Together with [Tania Allard](https://github.com/trallard) and [Mike Croucher](https:/github.com/mikecroucher) at the DCS, we decided to publicly divulgate this material to all the interested scientific community.
 The sessions are self contained and a full run should last at most 2 hours.

+**All of the sessions material is now also contained in a website based around the Jupyter notebooks: [BAD Days website](www.bitsandchips.me/BAD_days).**

 ## What is R?

 R is a free, open-source programming language that has very strong support for statistics.
 It was originally developed as an open source implementation of the [S Programming language](https://en.wikipedia.org/wiki/S_(programming_language)).